bicknell/DCC-Mobile-Decoder/hardware/reference/Breadboard-1/README.md

 ## TODO/Future

-- Would exposing a serial (RS232 or USB) interface aid in troubleshooting/development?
 - Is there any value in showing a crystal oscellator?
 Generally they should not be necessary for this application.
 - There are 4 unused pins, can they be made to do something valuable for development or